X

 Research and Development:

-To be phased out in 2012 however until then a discount of 50% may be applied to expenses incurred in the carrying out of R & D. Staff costs may also be reduced by 20% for the employment of qualified research employees.
+A discount of 25% may be applied to expenses incurred in the carrying out of R & D (if higher than previous two year, 42% on excess amount).
+Staff costs may also be reduced by 17% for the employment of qualified research employees.
 Individual projects have to be specifically identified.
+An 8% tax credit is available for investment in assets (excl buildings) exclusively assigned for R & D. The total of these tax discounts are capped at 3 million euros.

 Technological Innovation:

-A 10% deduction may be applied to expenses incurred towards developing innovations in technology.
+A 12% deduction may be applied to expenses incurred towards developing innovations in technology.
 A number of preconditions are specified including compliance with ISO 9000 and specifically mentions technological innovations for the improvement of industrial and engineering processes in the footwear, textile, toy and furniture industries.
+This cannot surpass 1 million euros.

 Investment in environmental protection: